Titusville: William Woodward murder trial | WFTV

-BREVARD COUNTY, Fla. - The wife of the man accused of shooting three of his neighbors, killing two of them in a Titusville neighborhood, testified about the victims Friday.
+TITUSVILLE, Fla. - Closing argument were expected Monday afternoon in the trial of a Brevard County man accused of killing two of his neighbors and severely injuring a third.
+However, the jurors were sent home after the defense and prosecutors got into an argument over the jury instruction for justifiable use of force.

-William Woodward, 49, is charged in the 2012 Labor Day shooting deaths of Gary Lee Hembree and Roger Picior and the attempted murder of Timothy Blake outside his home on Smith Drive in Titusville, police said.
+William Woodward, 49, is charged in the 2012 Labor Day shooting deaths of Gary Lee Hembree and Roger Picior and the attempted murder of Bruce "Timothy" Blake outside his home on Smith Drive in Titusville, police said.

 Related Headlines